 - What are the main stages of the grain chain?

-- Name three different grains.
+- Name three different cereals.
 Wheat, oats and barley.

-- What foods can be made with each of these grains?
+- What foods can be made with each of these cereals?

 - What is made from wheat?

 - List the stages involved in making bread.

 - Cook a variety of dishes using different cereals.

 - Create a display showing the grain chain.
 Allocate different steps in the chain to small groups of pupils.